ngaskill/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/13-creating-ios-screenlets-advanced.markdown

         }

-3. In your Screenlet class, create a View Model reference and use it instead of the View class to retrieve the data your Interactor needs.
-By retrieving data from your View Model, you abstract away the View class.
-You should also delete any references to your View class, if they exist.
-For example, the `viewModel` property in `AddBookmarkScreenlet` is the `AddBookmarkViewModel` reference.
-The `AddBookmarkScreenlet` class's `createInteractor` method then uses this property to get the `title` and `URL` properties.
-Also note that there are no direct references to the View class:
+3. Create and use a View Model reference in your Screenlet class.
+By retrieving data from this reference instead of a direct View class reference, you can use your Screenlet with other Themes.
+For example, here’s the `AddBookmarkScreenlet` class with a `viewModel` property instead of a direct reference to `AddBookmarkView_default`.
+This class's `createInteractor` method then uses this property to get the `title` and `URL` properties in the `AddBookmarkInteractor` constructor:

         ...
         //View Model reference